-Receiving & processing samples
+Receiving & Processing Samples

 Once a patient has been seen by a clinician, they may be asked to give a sample and directed to 👤 Reception to obtain a container.
 It’s important that the Reception team accurately handle samples, from giving a patient the correct container to handing the right sample bag to the appropriate courier, so that the patient can be treated appropriately and in a timely manner.